AndrewCopeland/my-zettelkasten/kasten/1588967540-conjur-authn-k8s-manually-generating-certificates.md

 # 1588967540 conjur-authn-k8s-manually-generating-certificates
 #conjur #authn-k8s

-To manually get the conjur ca key and ca cert for `authn-k8s` in conjur perform the following bash script:
+To manually get the conjur ca key and ca cert for `authn-k8s` in conjur perform the following bash script.
+This assumes you are on the CLI container:
 ```bash
 #!/bin/bash
 set -e